 Your AfrikaBurn experience will be made all the easier and enjoyable if you seriously consider where you’re going, what you’re doing and what you’ll need to do it.
-AfrikaBurn is not somewhere you can expect to rock up with a bootload of booze and have a jol, but rather an exercise in art and expression in an extreme environment.
-So plan ahead, but plan smart.
+AfrikaBurn is not an event where the usual festival survival kit (tent, booze, snacks) will be sufficient – it’s an exercise in creativity and survival in an extreme environment.
+So plan ahead, plan smart, and plan to bring everything you need.
 If you do it right, you’ll be in for the ride of your life.

 YOU NEED THESE THINGS

 Minimum 5 litres of water per person per day – carry a bottle of water with you and rehydrate regularly

 Food and beverages for your entire party and your entire stay – there is nothing on sale but ice.

 A basic first aid kit

 Shelter: a tent with bedding, and preferably an open shade structure too.
 If it’s not windproof, kiss it goodbye.

 Camping lights, torches, headlamps and LED’s.
 Pack spare batteries.